 - what needs to be fixed.

-The following questions are provided to help assist in determining which postures, movements and forces of the task pose a risk.
+The following questions can help you determine which postures, movements and forces of a task pose a risk.

 - repetitive movement?